adarshreddy-g/amfoss-tasks/task-08/README.md

 ## Procedure

 * Initially I have imported Github api from github library
 * With the help of Github api I was able to get all the repositories under amFOSS organisation.
 * Later I've imported os module which provides functions for interacting with the operating system.
 * Because of this module, I was able to provide an interface of python script with terminal commands.
 * The command given in document is provided as an argument to os.system and all the commits of each repo are appended to commits.json.
+* As it is looping over each repo I got all the commits present under an organization.
 * Finally a commits.json file is formed and all the the commits of amfoss are stored in that.

 ## Script